GaborSzalay/thesisApp/README.md

 * Just an admin could create admins and teachers.
 * Also just an admin could delete admins and teachers.
-* A student could easily sign-up by filling a registration form.
++ A student could easily sign-up by filling a registration form.
+    * Major
+    * Course
+    * Type of thesis (thesis, master's degree etc)